-Starting working in order to give a helping hand to his family, Dario soon got very attached to his work due to the tight relationship between him and the artisans who keep alive the original traditions and techniques which date back to hundred of years.
-Dario lives his work not only as a job, but as a sort of a mission to preserve the authenticity of the real and original made in Venice.
+Starting working in order to give a helping hand to his family, Dario soon got very attached to his work due to the tight relationship between him and the artisans who keep alive the original traditions and techniques which date back to hundreds of years.
+Dario lives his work not only as a job but as a sort of a mission to preserve the authenticity of the real and original made in Venice.

 I personally love blown glass, because in the making the master leaves a trace of himself in his creation

-I’m Dario, i’m 30 years old and i’m an artisan.
+I’m Dario, I’m 30 years old and I’m an artisan.
 I work here in Venice since 7 years in my family business.
-Every day i open the shop, pushing out our old venetian wooden counter.
+Every day I open the shop, pushing out our old Venetian wooden counter.
 It’s on glides, one of the last still existing in town.
 With a push, every day, we bring out our products to the public.
 So here, on our work counter, I express my work.

-In the beginning i started working out of necessity, in order to help my family.
-Over time, i started appreciating more and more my job.
-I discovered that it can be even taken as a mission, because it keeps venetian traditions alive, as well as venetian artisans’ workshops.
+In the beginning, I started working out of necessity, in order to help my family.
+Over time, I started appreciating more and more my job.
+I discovered that it can be even taken as a mission, because it keeps Venetian traditions alive, as well as Venetian artisans’ workshops.

 Actually, there isn’t just one single technique in Murano.
 In the centuries, many different techniques were created.
-We have glass dipped in silver leaf or gold leaf, we have blown glass, we have mosaics, the venturine technique which is this one here, where glass is mixed with copper powder…
+We have glass dipped in silver leaf or gold leaf, we have blown glass, we have mosaics, the aventurine technique which is this one here, where glass is mixed with copper powder…

-To our customers we obviously have to give some historical information.
-Visitors cannot be expected to already know everything, therefore it is the salesman’s role to also explain the tradition of the venetian crafts.
+To our customers, we obviously have to give some historical information.
+Visitors cannot be expected to already know everything, therefore it is the salesman’s role to also explain the tradition of the Venetian crafts.

-A suggestion for those coming to Venice, could be to drop your guide or your map to lose yourself in the city and not visit only San Marco and Rialto… even though i am in Rialto!
+A suggestion for those coming to Venice could be to drop your guide or your map to lose yourself in the city and not visit only San Marco and Rialto… even though I am in Rialto!
 So lose yourself in the city and observe areas that are farther away and are often charming.
 Don’t do just a 1-day hit and run visit: Rialto-San Marco-back home.
 Stay instead a couple of days.

 I'm visiting Venice.
 Why should I follow your recommendations?